-These additional residents are anticipated to add an additional \$3.7 million of retail expenditure to the area after completion of the development, which is expected to continue on an annual basis going forward.
+These additional residents are anticipated to add an additional \$150K of retail expenditure to the area after completion of the development, which is expected to continue on an annual basis going forward.
+This estimate is expected to be conservative, as additional spending by new residents in the premium quality apartment development are likely to have higher than average levels of retail spending.